Abir-Ashab/ML-Research/Presention.md

 * **Primary brain tumors**: Called High-Grade Gliomas (**HGGs**).
 These are brain cancers that start inside the brain.
 * **Secondary brain tumors**: Called Brain Metastases (**BMs**).
 These come from other body parts (like lung or breast cancer) and spread to the brain.

-Now here's the challenge:
-- On **MRI scans**, these two tumor types look very similar.
-- But they need different treatments.
+Now, here the challenge lies with **MRI scans**: these two tumor types look very similar.
+But they need different treatments.
 So, how do we tell them apart without surgery or biopsy?
-This is where AI and radiomics come in.
+This is where AI and radiomics come in with the solution.
+This paper focuses on solving this problem.

 ## Image Modalities